Kevin Curtis: St. Louis Rams

-Philadelphia Eagles (2007–2010)
+Philadelphia Eagles

 On March 15, 2007, Curtis signed a 6-year, $32 million deal with the Philadelphia Eagles, including $9.5 million in guaranteed money.
 Curtis spent his whole career behind potential Hall of Famers Isaac Bruce and Torry Holt.
 Now, free from their shadow, he set career highs in his first year with the Eagles and finished the year with 1,110 yards, 77 receptions and 6 touchdowns.
 He was the eleventh receiver in Eagles history to reach over 1,000 receiving yards, and just the second to under Andy Reid.

-Curtis had his best game on September 23, 2007 in the first half of a 56-21 Eagles win over the Detroit Lions.
+Curtis had his best game on September 23, 2007, in the first half of a 56-21 Eagles win over the Detroit Lions.
 His nine catches for 205 yards and three touchdowns tied Lee Evans for the most receiving yards during the first half of a game since 1987, when Steve Largent had 224 yards during a replacement game.
 Curtis finished the day with 11 catches for 221 yards and three touchdowns.
 He became the first player in NFL history to recover his own team's fumble for a touchdown in back-to-back games when he fell on Reggie Brown's fumble in the 3rd quarter against the Buffalo Bills on December 30, 2007.
 He recovered a McNabb fumble for a score a week earlier at the New Orleans Saints on December 23, 2007.
 With his 77 receptions in 2007, became just the 4th wide receiver in Eagles history to record 75-or-more catches in a single season, joining Irving Fryar (88 in 1996, 86 in 1997), Fred Barnett (78 in 1994), and Terrell Owens (77 in 2004).